Nepal, India to hold joint military training exercise | Law-Order

 Nepal, India to hold joint military training exercise

-India and Nepal will hold the 16th edition of the joint military training exercise Surya Kiran from Friday to cement the friendship between the two armies.A team from the Indian Army arrived in Nepal on Wednesday to participate in military exercises to take place at Saljhandi in Rupandehi near the Nepal-India border.Indian Army troops arrived today in Saljhandi, Nepal for the 16th Joint India-Nepal Military Ex SURYAKIRAN.
-Land-locked Nepal relies heavily on India for the transportation of goods and services.
+India and Nepal will hold the 16th edition of the joint military training exercise Surya Kiran from Friday to cement the friendship between the two armies.A team from the Indian Army arrived in Nepal on Wednesday to participate in the military exercise to take place at Saljhandi in Rupandehi near the Nepal-India border.Indian Army troops arrived today in Saljhandi, Nepal for the 16th Joint India-Nepal Military Ex SURYAKIRAN.

 - Country: